 It is likely that the Harris men, travelled about 1847, probably from Cove near the mouth of Cork Harbour on one of the 441 ships which departed from Ireland and overcrowded British cities, where many Irish had gathered as the initial step on their journey to enter Canada via the St Lawrence River.
 Cork and Limerick were the direct routes to Quebec, Canada and thirty three ships left Cork (Cove) during the sailing season of 1847.

 Richard senior and junior can be found living and boarding with a local family in Burlington in Vermont in the US Census of 1850.
 Many Irish emigrants used entry to Canada as a backdoor to the USA and moved onward soon after they were cleared to proceed in Canada.
-In her autobiography, Mary speaking of her father states that “as soon as he had become an American citizen he sent for his family”
+The borders were relatively open.
+In her autobiography, Mary speaking of her father states that “as soon as he had become an American citizen he sent for his family”.

 The Harris family were described as labourers, it appears they got contract work, building the railroads and later moved onto Toronto, then a town of about 20,000, most likely following the new railroad connections and finding a large Irish Catholic population already in place, decided to stay there probably to await the arrival of the remainder of their family, including Mary.

 In June 2007, the then President of Ireland, Mary McAleese opened Ireland Park on the shores of Lake Ontario at Eireann Quay.
-By coincidence this famine memorial made of blocks of Kilkenny limestone is located at the foot of Bathurst Street and Rees’ Wharf, where thousands of Irish immigrants first landed.
-It features five live sized bronze statues of gaunt emaciated Irish figures known as the Arrival, which is a companion famine piece to the Departure on Dublin’s Custom House Quay.
+By coincidence this famine memorial made of blocks of Kilkenny limestone, is located at the foot of Bathurst Street and Rees’ Wharf, where thousands of Irish immigrants first landed.
+It features five live sized bronze statues of gaunt emaciated Irish figures known as the Arrival.
+The Departure monument on Dublin’s Custom House Quay is a companion sculpture.